 We are also offering one virtual competition option which will be conducted over Zoom, with the small group competition Sunday evening, and virtual interviews Monday throughout the day.
-The virtual competition is intended for students who cannot travel to campus for various reasons.
-The virtual competition will be the small group and interview only - no other programming will be offered (I.E. - virtual tours or virtual meetings with departments).
+The virtual competition is offered to students who live 500+ miles away from NMU's campus.
+Please contact your admissions counselor for questions about the competition.

 I'm participating in the virtual competition, where do I find the Student Information Packet?

 I submitted my registration and received an email.
 Does this mean I’m eligible?

 Not necessarily.
 After your registration has been submitted, we will send you another email confirming two things: that you are eligible to compete and to verify which of the competitions you will be competing in.
 This message will go to the email address you put on your registration form, so please make sure this email address is correct!